 - Transfer the cooked veggies to the pancake batter and mix until just combined.

 - Heat a non-stick skillet over low-medium heat.
 Once hot, lightly grease the pan using a kitchen paper towel.
 Place two 3-inch cookie cutter in the center of the skillet (you can use slightly smaller or larger cookie cutters).
 Pour the batter into the cookie cutters, filling ¾.
 Cover with a lid and cook for about 5 minutes over low-medium heat.
 Flip the pancakes using a spatula and carefully remove the cookie cutters.
 Run a knife along the edges if the pancakes are sticking to the cookie cutters.
 Cover with the lid and cook the other side for 3 to 5 more minutes.

 - To plate: Place about 3 tablespoon of the mango sauce on a plate and spread it using the back of a spoon.
 Place the savory pancake in the center of the plate and top with a dollop of warm celery root purée.
 Drizzle with some toasted sesame oil, top with fresh basil and a few peanuts, and serve immediately.

 Mango sauce and celery root purée will keep for up to 3 days in the refrigerator.

 Be aware you will have some leftover mango sauce.

-- Serving Size: 1 (with 3 tbsp mango sauce and 2 tbsp celery purée)
+- Serving Size: 1 (with 3 tablespoon mango sauce and 2 tablespoon celery purée)

 - Calories: 232